-I stopped by the famous Ganesha temple in Hampi; it has a monolithic statue carved on a single huge boulder.
+I stopped by the famous Ganesha temple in Hampi.
+Another one of beautiful place to visit in Hampi for 2 days trip.
+The temple has a monolithic statue carved on a single huge boulder.

 The temple hall has beautiful tall granite pillars, carved with various mythological characters.
 The temple has a mesmerizing view of Hampi Bazaar and Matanga Hill.
 I spent some time in the calm ambiance of the temple and moved to my next destination.

-The Ugra Narasimha Temple is the largest statue in Hampi and is a major tourist attraction.
+The Ugra Narasimha Temple is the largest statue in Hampi and is a major tourist attraction that one must visit in Hampi on 2 days trip.
 On the basis of facial expressions and eyes, the statue is referred as Ugra Narasimha, which literally means Angry Narasimha (an avatar of Lord Vishnu ).

 Underground Shiva Temple

 Going towards the Royal Enclosure you can visit the underground Shiva Temple and Queen’s Bath.